ktelep/Zabbix-DellEMC-PowerMax/readme.md

 * Discovery Issues
   * If nothing is discovered, make sure the path to python is correct at the top of the script and the modules are accessible by the zabbix user.
 The environment created by Zabbix when running external LLD scripts is quite minimal.
-  * Validate that the script runs as the Zabbix user successfully, if it does not validate the PyU4V.conf file is working and credentials are correct
+  * Validate that the script runs as the Zabbix user successfully, if it does not validate the PyU4V.conf file is correctly setup and the credentials are also valid.
+Look for tracebacks in the log file.

 * Stats Collection Issues
   * Statistics are only collected if they are less than 5 minutes old (this is known as recency) you can tweak this setting in the script, but it will not increase the granularity of the statistics, just whether the script will collect and send them.
 You may have to run the script multiple times in testing before data shows up in Zabbix.
 The logs will tell you if the recency hasn't been met.
 It is recommended to NOT change this setting unless you are testing something specific.